- Home

 Evacuations

-During an emergency that poses a threat to life safety, such as a major fire, earthquake, flooding, or landslide, the Incident Command (usually Fire or Sheriff's Department) may issue an evacuation order for the threatened area.
+When an emergency poses a threat to life safety, such as a major fire, earthquake, flooding, or landslide, the Incident Command (usually Fire or Sheriff's Department) may issue an evacuation order for the threatened area.
 Information will include safe areas or emergency shelter locations where evacuated individuals and families may go for temporary shelter.

-MALIBU MASS Evacuation Plan
+Evacuation Plan Update

 Look up your zone & explore the Genasys Protect website

-The new zones for Malibu are the same as the City’s Evacuation Zones (11-14) which were adopted in February 2020 as part of the City’s official Mass Evacuation Plan, following a Malibu Disaster Council recommendation after the Woolsey Fire.
+Los Angeles County adopted new official disaster response and evacuation zones in November 2022.
+Malibu’s zones are now numbered MAL-C111, MAL-C112, MAL-C113 and MAL-C114.
+The new zones for Malibu are the same as the City’s previous Evacuation Zones (11-14) which were adopted in February 2020 as part of the City’s official Mass Evacuation Plan.

 EVACUATION TERMINOLOGY